Which Size Urn to Purchase Before you Buy

-Here is our guide to picking out the correct urn size to help make the process of choosing an urn as smooth as possible.
+Here is our guide to picking out the correct urn sizes to help make the process of choosing an urn as smooth as possible.

 When someone passes and is cremated, the amount of ashes that remain usually depends on the size of an individual's bone structure.
 A tall woman with broad shoulders, when cremated, will yield more ashes than a slightly overweight shorter man.